CardioForest: An Explainable Ensemble Learning Model for Automatic Wide QRS Complex Tachycardia Diagnosis from ECG: Diagnostic Data Resources

 \section{Diagnostic Data Resources}

 This study utilizes the MIMIC-IV-ECG \cite{BrianGow2023} Module (a statistical summary of the dataset has been shown in table \ref{tab:data_sources}), a comprehensive database of diagnostic electrocardiogram (ECG) waveforms \cite{goldberger} integrated with the broader MIMIC-IV Clinical Database.
 The dataset contains approximately 800,000 ten-second-long 12-lead ECG recordings sampled at 500 Hz, collected from nearly 160,000 unique patients.
+For computational efficiency while maintaining statistical validity, we utilized a stratified random sample of recordings (see Section~\ref{sec:sampling_strategy}), preserving the original class distribution (15.46\% WCT prevalence).
 Each electrocardiogram (ECG) record is stored in the standard WaveForm DataBase (WFDB)\footnote{https://physionet.org/lightwave/} format, which includes a header file (.hea) and a binary data file (.dat).
 The records are organized in a structured directory hierarchy based on the subject identifier, allowing for efficient data retrieval.
-For example, a subject with ID 10001725 would be stored under the path files/p1000/p10001725/, with each diagnostic study within a subdirectory labelled by a randomly generated study ID.
+For example, a subject with ID 10001725 would be stored under the path files/p1000/p10001725/, with each diagnostic study within a subdirectory labeled by a randomly generated study ID.
 Approximately 55\% of the ECGs in the dataset overlap with a hospital admission and 25\% with an emergency department visit, while the remaining records were collected outside traditional inpatient or emergency settings.
 This diversity in acquisition context allows for a wide range of use cases, from acute event analysis to routine monitoring assessments.
 However, it is important to note that the ECG timestamps are derived from the internal clock of the acquisition device and are not synchronized with the hospital's clinical information systems.